 They tend to make your hands glow due to the artificial colourings that they contain.

-If you really want to give them a try then they are available on Amazon – just don’t give any to your dog.
+If you really want to give them a try then they are widely available – just don’t give any to your dog.

 Are Wotsits bad for dogs?